 If you’re trying to cut back on carbohydrates, your best ally is a cruciferous vegetable.
 It's all too often dismissed as something to swipe through dip.
 But cauliflower can stand in for a variety of starches, including mashed potatoes, rice, and pizza crust.
-Here's all you need to know about preparing and enjoying cauliflower.
+Here's all you need to know about different types of cauliflower and preparing and enjoying cauliflower.

 This skinny starch comes with a bevy of added nutritional benefits: While low in calories, cauliflower is rich in vitamin C, vitamin K, and fiber.
 The most common variety in the U.S. has protective green leaves and a white head, consisting of bunched-together immature flower buds.
 But breeders have developed dozens of varieties, including those with purple florets, green florets, and orange florets, which outscore white florets in the vitamin K category.
 Regardless of color, cauliflower has about 29 calories, making it the caloric equivalent of kale and bell peppers.